Step-by-Step Process for Selecting An EMI Filter

 - EMI Requirements: The EMI/emissions standards are equipment/system-level requirements.
 Filters are not required to meet these.
 The filter only helps equipment comply if it fails the test.

-- Agency Certifications: There are agency safety requirements that a filter must meet to be considered for use in any application.
-The most common ones are UL 1283, UL 60939, IEC 60939, CSA 22.2, etc. At a minimum, a filter must be designed to meet these standards, otherwise, the equipment will not pass the final safety testing.
-It is a good idea to select filters that have already been tested to these standards and carry safety agency approval marks such as UL recognition, CSA/cUL approval, ETL mark, IEC/Semko/VDE mark, etc. This will simplify the equipment safety approval process.
+- Agency Certifications: A filter must meet agency safety requirements to be considered for use in any application.
+The most common ones are UL 1283, UL 60939, IEC 60939, CSA 22.2, etc. At a minimum, a filter must be designed to meet these standards.
+Otherwise, the equipment will not pass the final safety testing.
+It is a good idea to select filters already tested to these standards and carry safety agency approval marks such as UL recognition, CSA/cUL approval, ETL mark, IEC/Semko/VDE mark, etc. This will simplify the equipment safety approval process.

 Also, consider the filter placement carefully.
-Crosstalk is a common problem in system design, where noise crosses between wires or traces placed nearby or from the input side to the output side causing emissions failure.
+Crosstalk is a common problem in system design, where noise crosses between wires or traces placed nearby or from the input to the output side, causing emissions failure.
 The designer should monitor this and other related issues during the design and testing processes.

 Custom Solutions from Astrodyne TDI

-The above selection guide serves as a baseline for how to select EMI or EMC filters, but it may not cover every possible scenario.
+The above selection guide serves as a baseline for selecting EMI or EMC filters, but it may not cover every possible scenario.
 There is always a possibility that an off-the-shelf solution may not meet all the application criteria.
 In these cases, custom solutions may become necessary.
-Whether you need assistance in determining how to find the best EMI filter for power supply or your application or if you are seeking a custom filter solution, Astrodyne TDI can help.
+Whether you need assistance determining how to find the best EMI filter for your power supply or your application or if you are seeking a custom filter solution, Astrodyne TDI can help.

-Astrodyne TDI provides durable and dependable EMI filters for a variety of applications including industrial, professional-grade appliances, medical, aerospace, semiconductor, and military.
+Astrodyne TDI provides durable and dependable EMI filters for various applications, including industrial, professional-grade appliances, medical, aerospace, semiconductor, and military.
 Whether you need specialized EMI filters for military or medical applications or cost-effective designs for an appliance, Astrodyne TDI has numerous quality options.
-We have a team of EMI filter engineers that can design an EMI filter to meet your specific requirements.
+Our team of EMI filter engineers can design an EMI filter to meet your specific requirements.